 "I Wanna Talk About Me" debuted on Keith's 2001 album Pull My Chain (DreamWorks Nashville), which also brought us the singles "I'm Just Talkin About Tonight" and "My List."
-The preview of country-rap to come (with or without rhymes about medical charts and moisturizer creme) topped the country charts and reached No. 28 on the all-genre Billboard Hot 100.
+The preview of country-rap to come (with or without rhymes about moisturizer creme) topped the country charts and reached No. 28 on the all-genre Billboard Hot 100.

 "When I Think About Angels," Jamie O'Neal

 O'Neal became an instant star with one of the best songs of 2000, "There Is No Arizona."
 She struck gold again in 2001 with a second straight No. 1, "When I Think About Angels."